JADES Dark Horse: demonstrating high-multiplex observations with JWST/NIRSpec dense-shutter spectroscopy in the JADES Origins Field: Survey Design and Target Selection

 In \method mode, avoiding bright sources is essential, because the wide spectral coverage of the long-pass filters means that spectral overlaps have a long footprint in the dispersion direction of the detector.
 To reject bright continuum sources, we require that the minimum flux between F277W, F356W and F444W is $F_\nu < 300$~nJy (AB mag 25.2).
 This use of minimum seeks to avoid the rejection of galaxies with strong emission lines that might boost 1 or 2 filters.
 This removes 2.5~percent of the targets from the parent sample.
 Unfortunately, two stars were also included by this selection, because they mimic F090W dropouts (providing high-precision, inaccurate redshifts) and their red flux is already in the Rayleigh-Jeans tail, eluding our continuum flux cut.

 Most selected sources have weight 1 for MSA design.
 However, to ensure a guaranteed science return in this experimental observation, we upweight a number of promising sources, giving them weight 10.
 These consist of `Little Red Dot' AGN candidates \citep[LRDs;][]{matthee+2024} and $z>7$ galaxies from \citet{hainline+2024}.
 A single notable source, JADES-GS-z13-1-LA \citep[][NIRSpec ID 13731]{witstok+2025} was allocated manually, with weight 100.
-This galaxy is a remarkable \Lyalpha emitter spectroscopically confirmed at $z=13.1$ with the \jwst/NIRSpec prism, so our observations provide increased depth to attempt a detection of \Lyalpha and rest-frame UV lines in the gratings (Witstok J., in~prep.).
-After the allocation procedure, we assigned 854 targets for observation, of which 27 targets are affected by failed-open shutters.
+This galaxy is a remarkable \Lyalpha emitter spectroscopically confirmed at $z=13.1$ with the \jwst/NIRSpec prism, so our observations provide increased depth to attempt a detection of \Lyalpha and rest-frame UV lines in the gratings \citep{witstok+2026}.
+After the allocation procedure, we assigned 854 targets for observation, of which 28 targets are located in already occupied slitlets.
 The location of allocated slitlets is shown in Fig.~\ref{f.mask}.
 For targets with weight 10, the allocated fraction was 26/42, 1.8 times higher than unweighted targets.

 In Fig.~\ref{f.zmag}, we show the allocated sample as well as the objects for which we were able to obtain spectroscopic redshifts, reaching levels of 2--3 nJy.

 In Section~\ref{s.tgt.ss.overlaps}, where we evaluate the effect of spectral overlaps, we also consider the photon noise added by overlapping source spectra.
 For this, we use the typical brightness of the allocated targets, measured inside circular apertures of 0.15-arcsec radius.
 The aperture area is 20~percent smaller than the open area of a shutter, but this is compensated by the fact that shutters (0.2-arcsec width) enclose only 80~percent of the circle's area.
 To estimate the continuum, we use the minimum (considering both detected fluxes and 3-\textsigma upper limits) among F150W, F200W, F277W, F335M, F356W, F410M, and F444W.
 This yields flux densities of 14~nJy (mean) and 5~nJy (median).
 Using the mean flux density in each filter, we would get higher values ranging between 25--40 nJy in the filters above.
 This estimate is 2--3 times higher than the previous; the difference is a combination of spectral slopes and emission-line contribution.